nibraaska/SelfDrivingRCCar/README.md

 This repository was created for the 2019 MTSU hackathon.
 The goal is to create an autonomous RC car using an supervised end to end learning apporach with a convolutional neural network

-An Android application was created (with the help of our lovey mentor: Jacob Rakidzich) to interface with a raspberry pi, sending data for wheel displacement and throttle: https://github.com/JZDesign/SelfDrivingRCCar
+An [Android application](https://github.com/JZDesign/SelfDrivingRCCar)was created (with the help of our lovey mentor: Jacob Rakidzich) to interface with a raspberry pi, sending data for wheel displacement and throttle
 ###
 # About the files:
 ## ml/